-A task force to re-align the Kenyan education system to the constitution found among many other aspects bedeviling the Kenyan primary education sub-sector were that free primary education resulted in increased number of children and thus led to overstretched and overcrowded facilities and high pupil:teacher ratios (Ministry of Education, 2012).
-The other finding relevant to this paper was that there was poor quality of infrastructure in terms of classrooms, sanitation, and furniture in rural areas and arid and semi-arid parts of Kenya.
+A task force to re-align the Kenyan education system to the constitution found among many other aspects bedeviling the Kenyan primary education sub-sector were that free primary education resulted in increased number of children and thus led to overstretched and overcrowded facilities and high pupil:teacher ratios (Ministry relevant to this paper was that there was poor quality of infrastructure in terms of classrooms, sanitation, and furniture in rural areas and arid and semi-arid parts of Kenya.
 The task force also found that emphasis on cognitive abilities for the sake of passing examinations has resulted in rote learning.
-These findings were outcomes of deliberations in cluster meetings between stakeholders and members of the task force.
-While recommendations were made regarding these and many other challenges, it is important to note that the children continue to learn in such conditions, although the government is aware of the sorry state of schools.
-One curious recommendation by the task force was that standards and quality assurance officers should ensure that standards required, infrastructure and equipment are available in schools.
-Such a recommendation could be presumed to mean that the standards and quality assurance officers will be provided with funds to set up such infrastructure and buy the equipment.
-It seems according to the task force members that poor infrastructure in schools is a problem arising from poor performance by standards and quality assurance officers, yet according to this author it is a result of lower investment inputs in education.
+These findings wer recommendations were made regarding these and many other challenges, it is important to note that the children continue to learn in such conditions, although the government is aware of the sorry state of schools.
+One curious recommendation by the task force was that standards and quality assurance officers should ensure t and equipment are available in schools.
+Such a recommendation could be presumed to mean that the standards provided with funds to set up such infrastructure and buy the equipment.

+It seems according to the task force members that poor infrastructure in schools is a problem arising from poor performance by standards and quality assurance officers, yet ac lower investment inputs in education.